openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 ..
 Note::

     You won't be able to retrieve the images if your SEPAL and Google Earth Engine (GEE) accounts are not connected.
-Navigate to `Connect SEPAL to GEE <../setup/gee.html>`__ to learn more.
+Navigate to :doc:`../setup/gee` to learn more.

 Start